Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Some ideas for improvement:

-No surprise here that mouthwatering photos of tasty snacks and drinks performed well for Food & Beverage brands on Facebook, but investing more in video could help these brands shine on this channel.
+No surprise here that delicious photos of snacks and drinks performed well for Food & Beverage brands on Facebook by helping fans eat with their eyes at their favorite restaurants or eateries.

-#MothersDay dominated for Food & Beverage brands on Twitter this year as followers posted pics from their brunches and meals celebrating Mom.
+Holidays like #ValentinesDay dominated for Food & Beverage brands on Twitter this year as followers posted pics from romantic meals.

 Health & Beauty Social Media Benchmarks